 If you want an insight into all things bit woo-woo, like stage magic, Spiritualism, NLP, mentalism, memory tricks etc, this is the book for you.

 Be warned though, because Brown takes a very large ball-peen hammer to shatter a few sacred cows in a brutal and unapologetic manner.

 That’s really cool with me though because I share many of his opinions.

 And more importantly, Brown has a very erudite and sensible way of explaining things that I sometimes hadn’t even considered before.

 When I first read ‘Tricks of the Mind’ I was shocked to read him knock NLP.

 He was quite dismissive of something that he patently uses on a regular basis.

 What a hypocritical bastard I thought, I no longer want to have his love child or grow a goatee in his honor.

-About 4 years ago I was doing one of my NLP Master Practitioner courses.
-As is sometimes the case it was running in conjunction with a practitioner course.
+As is sometimes the case it was running in conjunction with an NLP practitioner course.